ruzica4/finding-frauds-while-tracking-imbalanced-data/README.md

 #### Feature_engineering_and_modeling.ipynb
 * The mean -strategy imputer was used to fill in the missing values
+* Features were scaled using MinMaxScaler
 * Categorical features were encoded
-* Encoded and imputed data was stored in the Encoded_data.csv file
+* Encoded, scaled and imputed data was stored in the Encoded_data.csv file
 * For prediction, I used the following classifiers: XGBClassifier, RandomForestClassifier and DecisionTreeClassifier